TinkerMill/latexexamples/README.md

-latexexamples
+TinkerMill Latex Class Examples
 =============

-Example documents using the TinkerMill latex classes
+Example documents using the TinkerMill latex classes available in the TinkerMill/latexclasses project on github.